Skip to the main content.

 PII and Regulations

 Standards are good for input when designing security policies and data governance practices, but they are only a start.
-To make a lasting difference requires a change in the mindset of users, one that they will internalize, making cybersecurity part of the organizational culture.
-That cultural shift should engage people throughout an entire organization, so as to prevent potential breaches long before phishing, social engineering, and other tricks are used to steal PII.
+Making a lasting difference requires a change in the mindset of users, one that they will internalize, making cybersecurity part of the organizational culture.
+That cultural shift should engage people throughout an entire organization, to prevent potential breaches long before phishing, social engineering, and other tricks are used to steal PII.

 Education and Culture